verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

    monitoring stack created by Verrazzano for the deployed applications.

    The monitoring infrastructure comprises several components:
-   * `vmi-system-es` - Elasticsearch for log collection
+   * `vmi-system-es` - OpenSearch for log collection
    * `vmi-system-grafana` - Grafana for metric visualization
    * `vms-system-kiali` - Kiali for management console of `istio` service mesh
-   * `vmi-system-kibana` - Kibana for log visualization
+   * `vmi-system-kibana` - OpenSearch Dashboards for log visualization
    * `vmi-system-prometheus` - Prometheus for metric collection
    <p/>